SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 | James Harden | 87.4 | 515 | 450 | 3.51 |
 | LeBron James | 76.8 | 289 | 222 | -0.23 |

-Probably not.
-The percentages seem to regress differently than other categories.
-If Giannis is terrible one night, he may bounce back the next night, and likewise, great shooter like Steph Curry can get cold from time to time.
-Surely this is an intuitive call from my experience: Percentage categories end up varying week to week more so than do the cumulative (and especially the rare) stats like blocks.
-SHAW percentage transformation
+A critical question for fantasy category valuations is thus, does Giannis hurt you THAT much?
+Does Shae Gilgeous Alexander *help* you that much?

+For other, counting statistics, I will argue that skewed distributions are meaningful, but - and call it a hunch - although percentage and attempt distributions vary similarly, a percentage statistic is bound between 0 and 1, so positive and negative constributions to it are limited.
+Realistically, a week-to-week Free-Throw Percentage for an average fantasy team will orbit the league average, plus or minus 0.10%

+## SHAW Percentage Transformation

-Rather than standardizing attempts, I apply a more modest, sigmoidal weighting formula that is muted around the mean (of attempts) and only starts to proportionally affect high volume shooters at the positive tail of the attempts distribution.
+Rather than standardizing impact, I apply a more modest, sigmoidal weighting formula to attempts,

+that is muted around the mean (of attempts) and only starts to proportionally affect high volume shooters at the positive tail of the attempts distribution.
 Lambda, which defines the shape of the sigmoid curve, is found dynamically in relation to the skew of the attempts distribution.
+This ends up being a low number, which

+The result is that Percentage category player valuations

 [IMAGE: Sigmoidal Transformation Formula]